 - The Pupil Council will consist of two pupils from each year group within the Academy.

 - Pupil Council meetings will be chaired by the teacher responsible for Pupil Leadership.

 - The Pupil Council will take place once every half term.

 - A Year Council will exist in each Year Group.
 The Year Council will be made up of the Year Groups elected Form Reps.

-- Year 6 and Year 11 pupils will also have the opportunity to become Academy Prefects.
+- Year 6 will also have the opportunity to become Academy Prefects.
 Prefects play an important role in the running of St Matthew Academy; assisting and supporting both staff and pupils within the Academy.

 - To engage fully in their learning; developing a fuller understanding of their progress through assessment for learning and learning how to learn